michiganhackers/Unmute/README.md

 - An elegant user interface that connects stories with similar tag and color.
 - An API that will allow us to implement native clients should the interest arise.

+A Docker image is provided for quickly bootstrapping a working instance.
+It can be used as follows:

+    docker build -t *name* .
+    docker run *name*